qtalr/lab-01/README.md

 ## Objectives

-- Access a lab activity on RStudio Cloud
+- Access a lab activity
-- Create and edit an R Markdown document and render a report
+- Create and edit a Quarto document and render a report
 - Export a report as a PDF or Word document
 - Learn the submission process on Canvas